Spotted lantern fly could be moving from Pa. to Ohio

 YOUNGSTOWN, Ohio (WYTV) – There is a “bad bug” spreading through Pennsylvania.

-The spotted lanternfly is killing crops and trees in the Keystone State and could be moving towards Ohio.
+The spotted lanternfly is killing crops and trees in the Keystone State and could be moving toward Ohio.

 The bug hitchhiked over from China and Vietnam.
 The first time it was spotted in the northeast United States was in 2014.
 Since then, it has spread to 14 states and Pennsylvania.

-The spotted lantern fly is a large incsect about an inch wide with red and brown spotted wings.
+The spotted lantern fly is a large insect about an inch wide with red and brown spotted wings.
 It is killing crops and causing tree damage to our naturally occurring plants.

 Scientists are finding ways to fight it by quarantining the counties and telling residents to kill any they find and use pesticides.